-Our dedicated family lawyers Melita Lloyd and Catherine Burns can assist you with multiple aspects of family law matters, including:
+Our dedicated family lawyer Melita Lloyd and Law Clerk Kristen Mitchell-Scott can assist you with multiple aspects of family law matters, including:

 - Divorce and separation advice

 - Parenting plans

 We offer practical and straightforward advice in a nurturing and professional manner.
 We are also a preferred supplier for family law matters for Legal Aid Queensland.